 There are a few reasons why a majority of hair loss treatments lack FDA approval.

 Such factors do not mean that other hair loss treatments use research to verify results.
-There is plenty of studies into how different ingredients can encourage hair growth, stifle hair loss, etc. Such treatments, however, are not using chemical components to create a specific effect.
+There is plenty of studies on how different ingredients can encourage hair growth, stifle hair loss, etc. Such treatments, however, are not using chemical components to create a specific effect.
 Rather, they are combining broad ingredients already approved, or overlooked, by the FDA because of their lack of negative side effects -fish oil, for example, does not require CDER approval.
-Other times, core components of a treatment already have approval for use as over-the-counter treatments.
+Other times, core components of treatment already have approval for use as over-the-counter treatments.
 Minoxidil, for instance, has approval for over-the-counter use, and, therefore, different brands can include the drug in their own hair loss treatments.

 Further, different brands behind hair restoration treatments or other drugs have an active interest in ensuring safety.
 Brands that cause negative side effects can still be subject to product recalls, lawsuits, or criminal prosecutions.
 Of course, proving that a specific supplement or treatment is responsible can be tricky.

-Also, pay attention to wording.
+Also, pay attention to the wording.
 Every product will showcase its benefits in a positive light.
 Hair loss treatments are no exception.
 There is a big difference, though, between empty promises and honest appraisals.
 Rogaine and Propecia make good examples.
 Each has a chance of stifling hair loss and encouraging hair growth.
 Whatever the phrasing and presentation, though, both treatments make very clear that they are sometimes ineffective while also providing a list of potential side effects.
 Finasteride, in fact, can be so potent that pregnant females should not even handle the drug.

 All goods made in the U.S. must follow FDA guidelines.
 Even if the given substance of a hair loss treatment does not require FDA approval, or does not already have approval, products manufactured within the U.S. are required to follow the regulations set forth.
 However, the standards put in place predominantly exist to prevent endangerment to consumers.
 Just because a manufacturer follows guidelines does not mean they are using quality materials.
 So how does one guarantee they are receiving quality materials?
 Consumers should always research the origins of whatever supplements or treatments they take.
 Brands often build a reputation for quality materials and manufacturing standards, Dr. Cole's brands among them.
 This is why online reviews can be so integral.
 Also always exercise caution.
-Plenty of comments can come from the same user who has some sort incentive to post.
+Plenty of comments can come from the same user who has some sort of incentive to post.
 Consumers are typically best off ignoring comments on vendor sites -forums typically have more traffic.
 However, established users on forums may also receive any number of kickbacks or incentives to recommend this or that service.
 Below is a good example of a suspect poster because of their history on the forum, lengthy recommendation, and spelling out of "dot.

 Click image to enlarge